 Nintendo surprised us all back in February with a big reveal of the next Pokémon generation: Pokémon Scarlet and Violet.
-This came at the end of their Pokémon Presents Direct, and outshone all the other announcements.
+This came at the end of their Pokémon Presents Direct, and outshone all the other announcements in our humble opinion.

-Coming to the Nintendo Switch console family late in 2023, the apparent next generation is set in a (so far un-named) region that resembles the Mediterranean, with plenty of cute new ‘Mons to add to a robust line-up of our old favourites.
-Generation nine’s starters even made an appearance in the cinematic trailer, along with a look at the two trainers for the different versions of the game - who sported updated appearances.
+Coming to the Nintendo Switch console family late in 2022, the next generation is set in a so-far un-named region that closely resembles the Mediterranean, with plenty of cute new ‘Mons to add to a robust line-up of our old favourites and updated character designs over Pokémon Sword and Shield.

 We’ll keep this page updated with news about the games, and links to our handy pre-orders page, guides to help you plan your next adventure into the Pokemon world, and a full list of which Pokémon we will see in the new region.